MLT’s 50th Anniversary

 Conservation Forever

-To commemorate this milestone, MLT has produced a short film, Conservation Forever, featuring a look at some of our current land protection, public access, and habitat restoration projects alongside stunning coastal and inland vistas.
-You can watch Conservation Forever at the Mendocino Film Festival as part of the short-film programs Keeping it Wild and Reel Mendo, and on the MLT website and YouTube channel.
+To commemorate this milestone, MLT has produced a short film, Conservation Foreverfeaturing a look at some of our current land protection, public access, and habitat restoration projects alongside stunning coastal and inland vistas.
+Conservation Forever was shown at the 2026 Mendocino Film Festival as part of the short-film programs Keeping it Wild and Reel Mendo, and you can view the film on the MLT website and YouTube channel.

 50th Anniversary Events

-Conservation Forever: 50 Years of Mendocino Land Trust, a retrospective exhibit, will open at the Kelley House Museum from April 2 through June 1.
+Conservation Forever: 50 Years of Mendocino Land Trust, a retrospective exhibit, was open at the Kelley House Museum from April 2 through June 1 2026.

-To thank the Mendocino community for 50 years of support, MLT will be hosting a 50th Anniversary Celebration in Mendocino Village on Saturday, June 20.
-Everyone is welcome!
+To thank the Mendocino community for 50 years of support, MLT hosted a 50th Anniversary Celebration in Mendocino Village on Saturday, June 20.